codesy/old-firefox-addon/README.md

 Developing with patronage
 -------------------------

-If you are running a local [patronage](https://github.com/codesy/patronage) instance, you can direct the add-on to use a local domain like so:
+By default, the add-on communicates with [codesy.io](http://codesy.io).
+You should use the [dev.codesy.io](http://dev.codesy.io) site while you work on the add-on.
+You can direct the add-on to use another domain like so:

 ```
-cfx run --static-args='{"domain": "localhost"}'
+cfx run --static-args='{"domain": "dev.codesy.io"}'
 ```